Can Red Yeast Rice Supplements Naturally Lower My Cholesterol?

 A Naturopathic Approach to Statins

 Statin drugs are typically recommended and administered to patients with cardiovascular disease and high cholesterol, given their effectiveness in reducing these events.
 However, some patients cannot or choose not to take statin medications because of their side effects.
-One review among patients who could not tolerate daily statin medication use found a decrease in total cholesterol as well as LDL cholesterol when taking red yeast rice.
+One review of patients who could not tolerate daily statin medication use found a decrease in total cholesterol, as well as LDL cholesterol, when taking red yeast rice†.
 “Some of my patients have had an increased interest in the role of nutraceuticals, such as red yeast rice, as a substitution for statins,” explains Dr. Chapman.
-Red yeast rice is known to reduce serum cholesterol and has been advocated as an alternative therapy for hypercholesterolemic patients who refuse statin medication, cannot tolerate statin side effects or prefer a “naturopathic” approach.
-“For these patients, I recommend consuming 1000-2000 mg of red yeast rice daily, but this will vary depending on physician recommendations,” says Dr. Chapman.
+Red yeast rice is known to reduce serum cholesterol† and has been advocated as an alternative therapy for hypercholesterolemic patients who refuse statin medication†, cannot tolerate statin side effects or prefer a “naturopathic” approach†.

 As a reminder, your physician understands your health profile best, so it is important to talk to them before beginning any new supplement.